zkarpinski/cloud-custodian/docs/source/developer/documentation.rst

 Render the Documentation
 ------------------------

-In general, you should use tox to build the documentation:
+To build the documentation use the make target:

 .. code-block::

-    tox -e docs
+    make sphinx

 This command will clean previously built files and rebuild the entire documentation tree.